• Skip to primary navigation

 • Understanding your brain.
 Not in a textbook way, in a “this is why I do that thing” way.
 We’ll map how your ADHD, autism, or AuDHD shows up specifically in your life and relationships so you finally have language for patterns that have confused you for years.

 • Communication that actually works for your wiring.
 Not the “I feel X, when you Y” scripts that never felt natural.
-Real tools designed for brains that process conflict differently, need more explicit communication, or struggle with tone and timing.
+Real tools designed for brains that process conflict differently, that notice everything and then go blank, or that have spent years translating themselves just to be understood.

 • Navigating the hard stuff.
 Conflict shutdown and repair.
 Hyperfocus-to-withdrawal cycles.
 RSD (rejection sensitive dysphoria) and how it impacts your perception of your partner’s words and actions.
 PDA (pathological demand avoidance) and how the experience of being expected to do something can make doing the things you actually want to do that much harder.
 Masking exhaustion and having nothing left for your partner at the end of a long day.
+The people-pleasing and good-girl conditioning that taught you to set your own needs aside.
 Executive function challenges and the invisible load of shared responsibilities.
-And more.
+And so very much more.

 • Building a relationship that fits your brain.
 Not one that requires you to mask, perform, or push through.
 A relationship with flexible structure, communication, and connection strategies designed around how your brain actually works, so you can stop feeling like your relationship is nearly broken and start feeling more emotionally safe and secure.